dawn331106/My-Library-Management-System/README.md

 ## Getting Started
 - Clone this repository.
-- Install Nodejs,Express and MySQL driver.
+- Install Nodejs,Express(npm install express) and MySQL driver(npm install mysql)
-- Type npm start in terminal and press Enter.
+- Type (npm start) in terminal and press Enter.
 - Open any browser, type the URL https://localhost:3000 (3000 is the port the server is listening to)

 ## Screenshots